-To Really See uses art to help individuals tell their stories about taking medication and how medications have impacted their life.
+To Really See uses art to help individuals tell their stories about taking medication and how medications have impacted their lives.
 The exhibit works to raise awareness and challenge stigma related to the medication-taking experience.

-The exhibition features artwork selected from collective group of artists supported by Avivo ArtWorks, artwork from artists across the state of Minnesota, and artwork created during Photovoice participatory art workshops, lead by Professor Paul Ranelli at the University of Minnesota College of Pharmacy and Avivo ArtWorks Coordinator, Jes Reyes.
+The exhibition features artwork selected from collective group of artists supported by Avivo ArtWorks, artwork from artists across the state of Minnesota, and artwork created during Photovoice participatory art workshops, led by Professor Paul Ranelli at the University of Minnesota College of Pharmacy and Avivo ArtWorks Coordinator, Jes Reyes.

 “It’s a way to make education about medicines more thought provoking for viewers, including health professionals and the public,” says Ranelli about the importance of the exhibit.
 “The aim is to tell stories about health issues, focusing on medicines.”